ant-research/FLARE/README.md

 ### RealEstate10K Dataset

-Our model uses the same training datasets as pixelSplat.
+Our model uses the same training and test datasets as pixelSplat.
 Below we quote pixelSplat's [detailed instructions](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets) on getting datasets.

 > pixelSplat was trained using versions of the RealEstate10k and ACID datasets that were split into ~100 MB chunks for use on server cluster file systems.
 Small subsets of the Real Estate 10k and ACID datasets in this format can be found [here](https://drive.google.com/drive/folders/1joiezNCyQK2BvWMnfwHJpm2V77c7iYGe?usp=sharing).
 To use them, simply unzip them into a newly created `datasets` folder in the project root directory.